thiippal/tankbuster/README.md

 # Tankbuster

-Tankbuster is a neural network trained to recognize Soviet/Russian <a href="http://en.wikipedia.org/wiki/T-72">T-72</a> main battle tanks or <a href="http://en.wikipedia.org/wiki/BMP_development">BMP</a> armored personnel carriers in photographs.
+Tankbuster is a neural network trained to recognize Soviet/Russian <a href="http://en.wikipedia.org/wiki/T-72">T-72</a> main battle tanks and <a href="http://en.wikipedia.org/wiki/BMP_development">BMP</a> armored personnel carriers in photographs.

 Built using <a href="http://keras.io">Keras</a>, the network has been trained using a collection of images showing T-72s (1457 images) and BMPs (1088 images) from various angles and at various distances against a collection of photographs featuring street and natural scenes (1477 images).